MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 1. What Is iBands in MQL5?

-iBands is the standard MQL5 function used to access Bollinger Bands.
+iBands is the standard MQL5 function for getting Bollinger Bands.

-In MetaTrader 5 (MT5), when an EA (Expert Advisor) or script needs values from a technical indicator, it first creates an indicator handle, which is an ID used to access the indicator calculation results.
-The EA then reads data through that handle.
+In MetaTrader 5 (MT5), when an EA (Expert Advisor) or script needs to read technical indicator values, it first creates an indicator handle, which is an ID used to access the calculated indicator data.
+The EA then reads the data through that handle.

 The usual workflow is as follows.